Where to Stay in Lisbon for First Timers: Best Areas

 Lisbon is a walkable city, you can easy to travel between major points of interest by foot, but it’s also hilly (it’s the city of the seven hills), so you can use bus, metro, and funicular.

-If this is your first visit, I recommend spending at least 3 days in Lisbon, but 4 days if the good amount of time to explore the city.
-Three days is enough to see most of the major sights in Lisbon, get the sense of Portuguese history, culture, and local gastronomy.
-If you have more days, you can enjoy the city in slower pace, and take a day trip to Batalha, Fátima, Óbidos, Nazaré.
+If this is your first visit, I recommend spending at least three to four days in Lisbon, which is enough to see the major sights, get the sense of Portuguese history, culture, and local gastronomy.
+If you have more days, you can take a day trip to Batalha, Fátima, Óbidos, or Nazaré.

-10 Best areas to stay in Lisbon for tourists
+Best areas to stay in Lisbon for first-time tourists are:

-After the Earthquake of 1755, the neighborhood was rebuilt by the Marquis of Pombal, with grid city layout.
+After the Earthquake of 1755, this area was rebuilt by the Marquis of Pombal, with grid city layout.
 The streets flanked by neoclassical Pombaline style buildings.
-This downtown district has a high concentration of pedestrian streets with big sidewalk, so you can easily explore on foot.
+It has a high concentration of pedestrian streets with big sidewalk, so you can easily explore on foot.

-If you are arriving by boat, you probably first see Lisbon’s grandest square, Praça do Comércio, located right at the waterfront.
-This Commerce Square was built on the royal palace that was destroyed in the 1755 earthquake.
+If you are arriving by boat, you probably first see Lisbon’s grandest square, Praça do Comércio, right at the waterfront.
+This Commerce Square was built on the former royal palace.
 The reconstruction added bronze statue of King José I and a triumphal arch.

-Lined with Lisbon’s main tourism office, chic restaurants and cafes, it’s a popular place to meet and relax, and small local events are often held here.
-The plaza overlooks the historic Cais das Colunas pier.
-The iconic stone towers of the pier make the perfect frame for souvenir photos against the backdrop of the Tagus River.
+The square is a popular meeting place, lined with a tourist office, chic restaurants and cafes.
+It overlooks the historic Cais das Colunas pier.
+The iconic stone towers of the pier is the perfect frame for photos against the backdrop of the Tagus River.

-One of the most visited sights of the Baixa is the Santa Justa Elevator.
+Baixa is home to the iconic Santa Justa Elevator.
 Initially built in 1902 as part of the public transport system to provide residents easy access between the uneven levels of the city, it now primarily serves as a tourist ride.
-It is a wrought-iron lift 45m- high with a beautiful viewpoint at its top that you see with a fee.
+It is a wrought-iron lift with a beautiful viewpoint at its top.

 At the entrance of Praça do Comércio, you will find the Arco da Rua Augusta, which is a grand 19th century sculpted arch marks.
 Visitors can climb to a viewing platform in order to get a fantastic view of the historic streets, plaza, and nearby sea.